 If you’d like to book a wheelchair space, use the sound system, bring an assistance dog, book a companion ticket or book for an Audio Described or Captioned performance, please let the Box Office know when booking your tickets.

 You don’t need to see a show to enjoy our Café.
-Whether you’d like a freshly made sandwich, slice of cake, or just a quiet cup of coffee away from the hustle and bustle of the high street, our café is open 10.00am to 16.00pm Monday-Saturday (and there’s free Wi-Fi, too).
+Whether you’d like a freshly made sandwich, slice of cake, or just a quiet cup of coffee away from the hustle and bustle of the high street, our café is open 10am – 4pm Monday-Friday (and there’s free Wi-Fi, too).

 If you’d like some more information about using our lovely front of house spaces, event catering, or just want to know more about our food and drink offers, please get in touch below: